-Upgrading the operating system is easy as writing a new image to the USB thumb drive and rebooting.
-To roll back I just write the old image on the USB thumb drive and reboot.
-For the applications running on the server, I run each app in a seperate zone.
-So I can update the zones one at a time without worrying about effecting the other applications on the system.
+Upgrading the operating system is as easy as writing a new image to the USB thumb drive and rebooting.
+To roll back, I just write the old image on the USB thumb drive and reboot.
+I run each application on the server in a separate zone so I can update the zones one at a time without worrying about effecting the other applications on the system.

 Run anything in containers

-At the time I wrote my old post, the only types of containers supported were the pkgsrc-based SmartMachine containers and the hardware virtualiztion KVM containers.
-While pkgsrc covered a lot of use cases, some things like PS3 Media Server were difficult to setup.
+At the time I wrote my old post, the only types of containers supported were the pkgsrc-based SmartMachine containers and the hardware virtualization KVM containers.
+While pkgsrc covered a lot of use cases, some things like PS3 Media Server were difficult to set up.

-Since then Joyent has added Linux-emulating LX container support.
+Since then, Joyent has added Linux-emulating LX container support.
 These containers are able to run almost any Linux program.
 I use these types of containers to run Plex and .NET Core.
-This addtion allowed me to finially delete the Windows Server virtual machine and run all applications in lightweight operating system provided containers.
+This addition allowed me to finally delete the Windows Server virtual machine and run all applications in lightweight operating-system-provided containers.

-zsnapper constanly creates ZFS snapshots on a hourly, daily, weekly, and monthly basis.
+zsnapper constantly creates ZFS snapshots on a hourly, daily, weekly, and monthly basis.

 rsync their data files to